taihn

 This Amazon seller metric is very important as it often indicates potential issues with your products or listings, such as misleading advertising, pricing inconsistency, delivery terms or product description inaccuracies.
 It can also indicate customer service issues or that a seller marks certain products available for sale when they’re not in stock.

 The accepted threshold for this Amazon seller metric is 2.5%.
-If your pre-fulfillment cancellation rate exceeds this level, it’s time to take a closer look at your product listings and customer service management.
+So, if your pre-fulfillment cancellation rate exceeds this level, it’s time to take a closer look at your product listings and customer service management.

 How to Improve Pre-Fulfillment Cancellation Rate?